Radiative Heat Transfer

 Similarly, the radiation coefficient for concentric cylinders is determined with the formula

 where r1 and r 2 are the emitting and receiving cylinder radii, respectively.
-Reference contains formulas for a wide variety of shapes.
+For more information, including formulas for a wide variety of shapes, see .

 Connections A and B are thermal conserving ports associated with the emitting and receiving bodies, respectively.
 The block positive direction is from port A to port B. This means that the heat flow is positive if it flows from A to B.